mknx/smarthome/plugins/drexelundweiss/README.md

 Requirements
 ============
-This plugin needs one of the supported Drexel&Weiss devices connected through the USB service interface (not Modbusadapter):
+This plugin needs one of the supported Drexel&Weiss devices connected over the USB service interface (not over the  Modbusadapter):

    * aerosilent stratos